 Every quotation of the Old and New Testament in the GoB is from the Latin Vulgate (c.
 AD 400) and it even contains quotations of the Italian poet Dante (c.
 1265–1321).
 The book also contains numerous historical and geographical errors, such as the claim that Jesus sailed on the Sea of Galilee to Nazareth (GoB, 20), but Nazareth is about 15 miles away from that body of water and cannot be reached via water.
 This forgery also states that Jesus was born while Pilate was governor (GoB, 3), but he actually became governor around AD 26 or 27, about the time Jesus began His ministry.
 It refers to Barnabas as one of the original 12 disciples and even has Jesus, during His ministry, address him as Barnabas.
 But Barnabas was not one of the original 12 disciples.
 And even if he had been one of them, he would have been known at that time by his birth name, Joseph, since he wasn’t nicknamed Barnabas, which means “son of encouragement,” until he sold a field and gave the proceeds to the apostles (Acts 4:37).

-The mistaken identity view has zero textual support from any early writers and contradicts the first minimal fact—Jesus died by crucifixion.
+The mistaken identity view has zero textual support from any early writers and contradicts the first key evidence—Jesus died by crucifixion.
 It requires an act of deception by the god who supposedly performed the miraculous transformation of the disciple to look like Jesus, so the deity who allegedly wrought this miracle would be a deceitful being, and therefore certainly not worthy of anyone’s trust.

 In our second article in this series, it was mentioned that some skeptics and critics claim that the beliefs about Christ’s Resurrection were simply legends that developed over decades as Christianity spread throughout the Roman Empire.
 Dan Barker, a former pastor, well-known skeptic, and copresident of the Freedom from Religion Foundation, is one of those who has touted the legend view.